Sometimes I ask myself if there’s more to this blogging thing than being addicted to traffic.

 Don’t believe me?

-Write a post about 10 ways to do something your audience might like.
+Write a post about 10 (or even 50) ways to do something your audience might like.
 I’m betting it’ll be the most popular post in the history of your blog.

 1. Spending time to craft the perfect headline